projectchrono/chrono-solidworks/README.md

 How to use the Chrono::SolidWorks add-in
 ----------------------------------------

+In the _ChronoSolidworksImportTemplate_ a CMake solution offers a set of projects to test all the export options: CPP, JSON, Python parsing and PyChrono.
+CMake will setup a solution according to your IDE including to test the first three types of export, plus it will create a dedicate PyChrono source file that can be run indipendently (it will be created in the _${PROJECT_BINARY_DIR}/pychrono_).
+The _ChronoSolidworksImportTemplate_ is available in the install folder or inside the *to_put_in_app_ir* folder in the sources.

 See the [tutorials](https://api.projectchrono.org/development/tutorial_table_of_content_chrono_solidworks.html) for examples of C++ code and Python code that load systems exported with this add-in.